-9.3.1.
-The National Institute of Standards and Technology (NIST; http://www.nist.gov), refers to these as Standard Reference Material (SRM).
+The National Institute of Standards and Technology (NIST; [9]), refers to these as Standard Reference Material (SRM).
 For example, a specific RM may have a melting point of such sharpness and reproducibility that it can be offered as an RM for the calibration of a thermometer in a melting point apparatus.
 However, it may not be appropriate for preparing a calibration curve.
 A certified reference material (CRM), or SRM, suitable for the preparation of a standard to which calibration material can be compared, must be certified by a method generally recognised by the scientific community as one that validates the CRM for this purpose.
 The nature of the procedure depends, of course, on the properties of the analyte.

-9.3.2.
 It is important to remember that most RMs are not 100% pure.
 The label or package insert should indicate the purity or the nature of the contaminants or the degree of water of hydration.
 Further instructions may provide guidance as to how the RM is to be used.
 For example, perhaps it must be protected from light, or stored at a low temperature or protected from moisture.
 These instructions must be carefully followed in order to use the RM according to its specifications.

-9.3.3.
 Many toxicants, including drugs, may have limited shelf-lives.
-Degradation due to photo-reactions, oxidation in the air or by other means, requires that periodic assessment of these changes must be monitored.
+Degradation due to photo-reactions, oxidation in the air or by other means, requires periodic assessment of these changes.
 Methods for detecting such changes are varied but even RMs may not retain their original purity.
 RMs supplied in solution may have more limited stability than those supplied as pure, dry, solids.

-9.3.4.
-The importance of acquiring pure chemicals used as standards and in periodically monitoring their purity, requires the development and implementation of procedures which are part of the standard operating procedure of the laboratory.
-The steps which can be used are summarised as follows:
+The importance of acquiring pure chemicals used as standards and periodically monitoring their purity, requires the development and implementation of procedures that are part of the laboratory SOPs.
+The steps that can be used are summarised as follows:

-- 1) Maintain instruments and all measuring devices at optimal performance with regular calibration checks. - Acquire chemicals to be used as standards from reliable sources who validate the stated purity, preferably by a certifiable trace to a CRM or SRM, or - 3) acquire chemicals as RM, carefully following any instructions accompanying the RM for maintaining anhydrous conditions or to avoid deterioration, or - 4) acquire chemicals from other sources but always assess the purity of the material by appropriate measurement of physical constants and/or instrumental methods. - 5) Regardless of the source of the chemical for preparation of the standard, devise a means by which the standard can be monitored periodically in order to detect any deviation from its original purity. - 6) Before using a newly prepared standard, compare its properties with a previously validated standard or with a CRM or SRM.
+- maintain instruments and all measuring devices at optimal performance with regular calibration checks. - (2) acquire chemicals to be used as standards from reliable sources who validate the stated purity, preferably by a certifiable trace to a CRM or SRM, or. - (3) acquire chemicals as RM, carefully following any instructions accompanying the RM for maintaining anhydrous conditions or to avoid deterioration, or. - (4) acquire chemicals from other sources but always assess the purity of the material by appropriate measurement of physical constants and/or instrumental methods. - (5) regardless of the source of the chemical for preparation of the standard, devise a means by which the standard can be monitored periodically in order to detect any deviation from its original purity and stability (re-test through in-house experimentation or updated certificate of analysis following re-test by supplier) to avoid using expired standards. - (6) before using a newly prepared standard, compare its properties with a previously validated standard or with a CRM or SRM.